Aniroodh1234/ML_ARCADE/P3_Bank_churn_prediction_using_ANN/README.md

 This comprehensive deep learning project focuses on forecasting customer churn within a banking context by leveraging an Artificial Neural Network (ANN).
 The model processes a variety of inputs — including demographic information, financial activity, and customer behavior — to predict whether a customer is likely to exit the bank or remain engaged in bank.

-Hence solving a binary classifier typw problem statement
+Hence solving a binary classifier type problem statement